Atlanta Bicycle Accident Lawyers | Thompson Law – The Lion of Atlanta | $1.9B+ Recovered

 • Helmet rule: Riders under 16 must wear a helmet in Georgia.
 Adults aren’t required, but lack of a helmet may be raised by insurers.

-• Right to the road: Bicycles are treated as vehicles.
-Cyclists may use the roadway and must obey traffic control devices, with limited exceptions for bike lanes/paths.
+• Right to the road: Bicycles have roadway rights and duties; cyclists may use the roadway and must obey traffic devices, with limited bike-lane/path exceptions.

 See Georgia bicycle law summaries: